mredenti/ModernCMake/slides/episodes/variables.md

 However, this will set the flags for the entire project.
 If you want fine-grained control, a nicer way is to define compile flags per target like in this example (here we want to lower the optimization level for mytarget to -O1):

-## CMAKECACHE.TXT

-Stores optional choices and provides a project global variable repository
-- Variables are kept from run to run
-- Located in the top directory of the build tree
-- A set of entries like this:
-– KEY:TYPE=VALUE
-- Valid types:
-– BOOL
-– STRING
-– PATH
-– FILEPATH
-– INTERNAL
-(these are only used by cmake-gui and ccmake to display the appropriate type of edit widget)

 ## Variables and the Cache

 Dereferences look first for a local variable, then